Importance and Mission

 PTTEP restores marine natural resources of the Thai sea, aligned with SDG14, through the Aquatic Animal Hatchery Learning Center project and the establishment of Conservation Network to raise awareness of sustainable use of resources.
 The company has planned to set up a Sea Turtle Hospital in Songkhla Province and support the planting and maintenance of a mangrove forest.
 This will become a nursery and habitat for numerous marine larvae.
 The company further expands the success of these projects into its other operating sites under the "Ocean for Life" strategy.

-In 2020, PTTEP's social development projects under the "Ocean for Life" strategy was being the highlight.
+In 2020, PTTEP's social development projects under the "Ocean for Life" strategy were being the highlight.
 The highlighted projects encompassed mangrove forestation, environmental and ocean waste management, ecosystem preservation, marine resource enhancements.
 In addition, the project supported the local fishing community with capability building in term of products and marketing for local fishermen in operating sites to strengthen the local economy.

 2. Good Health and Well Being